coulas/Craftsmanship/Katas/TestDrivenDevelopment/Readme.md

 A simple need, hard to do well.
 You should work on emerging design here.
 By adding test, duplication of code is visible, try to make them really identical to factorise it.

+### Berlin Clock
+You will have to convert hours and minutes in four lines of text representing state of lamps.
+Each lines represent a part of the global state, and you will have to figure out how to test these kinds of complex state.